 Yes, you can make adjustments.
 Yes, you can change directions.
 Yes, you can even start over, if you have to.

 Not when you’re struggling to pay the bills.
 Not when your family thinks you’re crazy.
 Not when everyone ignores your work.
 Not when publishers reject you.
 Not when you feel like God is urging you to do something else.

 It will be tempting, believe me.
 I thought about quitting lots of times.
 At the end of the day though, here’s the simple truth:

 If you’re a writer, you write.
 Every day.
 For life.

 That’s how you get good.
 That’s how you get respect.
-That’s how you build an audience.
+That’s how you build an audience and eventually, make money.

 And Forrest Gump?